 - I have used tamarind paste (store bought, double concentrated) and used water as per the curry requirement.
 Use the tamarind as per the sourness you like.

 - If using dry tamarind (about the size of a lemon) soak in 1/2 cup warm water for a few minutes.
 Extract the tamarind water by squeezing the tamarind nicely.
 Strain the tamarind water and keep it aside.
 Add again 1/2 cup of water to squeeze the remaining juices from the tamarind.
 Strain again and keep it aside.
 Use this for the curry.
 (Refer my other Andhra fish curry - chepala pulusu).

 - Heat oil in a wide vessel and add the mustard seeds, cumin seeds, methi seeds (fenugreek seeds) and curry leaves and let them splutter for a few seconds.

 - Add the green chillies, saute for about 30 seconds, add chopped onions and fry on medium heat until the onions turn transparent.
 Add ginger and garlic paste (optional) and fry for 1 min.

-- Add the turmeric powder, cumin powder, red chilli powder and salt and fry for 1 to 2 mins on a low flame.
+- Add turmeric powder, coriander powder, red chilli powder and tomato puree.
+Fry for 2 to 3 mins on a medium flame.

 - Add 1 cup water and let it boil for about 5 to 8 mins.